 This was one of the early railway companies who wanted to create a long distance route north (82 miles) from Birmingham.
 Authorised by an act of Parliament in 1833, designed by the great Robert Stephenson and Joseph Locke, it opened in 1837.
-Starting in Birmingham, eventually from Curzon Street Station, which is now to be the HS2 Birmingham hub in the future.
+Starting in Birmingham, not from New Street at this time, but from Curzon Street Station, which is now to be the HS2 Birmingham hub in the future.

 Curzon Street was shared with the London and Birmingham Railway which gave easy connections for London, Manchester and Liverpool.
 It is worth noting that the first travelling post office was a converted horse box on the GJR where mail was sorted on route!

-By 1848 it was amalgamated with a number of other companies to make the London and North Western Railway Company (LNWR) which survived until grouping in 1923 when it became part of the London Midland and Scottish Railway (LMS) until the whole systemm was national in 1948.
+By 1848 the GJR had amalgamated with a number of other companies to make the London and North Western Railway Company (LNWR) which survived until grouping in 1923 when it became part of the London Midland and Scottish Railway (LMS) until the whole system was national in 1948.

 - Acton Grange Wharf